JonasKruckenberg/imagetools/CONTRIBUTING.md

 Imagetools is written to be easily adaptable to different buildtools and environment, here are a few tips to get you
 started:

-- Read the specification

-The user facing api has been designed to be interchangeable, so users can easily switch their existing project using an image processing server to use imagetools or vice-versa!
-That's why [the specification](docs/spec.md) clearly states what transformations and behaviour an Implementation must support to be compatible.
-You should reference this document to make sure your Integration is compatible with all others.

 - Imagetools-core exposes commonly used utility funtions

 To make your life easier imagetools-core provides utility functions for the common tasks like generating cache keys,